thefloppydriver/pc2drc/README.md

  # TODO: (in order of importance)
    ~~todo: add todo~~

-   todo (feature, IN-PROGRESS): do mac80211 patch through DKMS using FlorianFranzen's drc-mac80211 repository (Previously known as FloFra.
-God he was hard to find.
-To anyone reading this please do not ever rename your account.)

    todo (reminder): compare h264 output of drc-cap to dump.h264 from h264-encoder.cpp (libdrc-thefloppydriver)